-A small selection of Auricula plants is due for release on 9th August.
+A small selection of Auricula plants is due for release on 18th October.
 Waitlists will be sent in accordance to date registered.
 We recommend viewing these Auriculas in the ‘View All Auriculas’ section below as only a limited number will be listed at this time.
-Plants ordered on this release will be dispatched in early September

 Auricula Care Notes

 In brief Auricula plants need a well-drained compost, they dislike being overwatered in the cooler months.
 They require shading from scorching sun in the summer but good natural daylight in the winter.
 They suffer from very few pests and diseases and don’t need heavy feeding.
 Auriculas are hardy and like the cold, so don’t worry about the frosts, just keep sheltered away from heavy rainfall and snow in the winter months.

 At Woottens we release our Auricula availability each year in late February when propagation is completed.
 Plants can then be ordered for dispatch in late March.
 This is often the only availability release of the year so we recommend enthusiasts order early.
 On our website you can add your name to a ‘waitlist’ of any plants that are out of stock and you’ll be notified when they are available once more.
 However as demand for Auriculas is high we would also recommend subscribing to our newsletter to receive up to date information about the plants and availability.